 You need to count your cents.
 This means no fancy full-color brochures, no fancy company cars, and no fancy offices.

 There is plenty of new technology that will help you save money on business expenses, so be sure to use them.
-You can use such online resources to find deals on flight tickets, find the cheapest gas stations, compare mobile phone costs, and compare energy prices.
+You can use such online resources to find deals on flight tickets, find the cheapest gas stations, compare business phone systems cost , and compare energy prices.
 Blowing your funds is the easiest way to kill your company, so be sure to budget.

 5.Don’t Give Up Control and Don’t Compromise on the Big Things